a-dna-n/DockerImageBuilder/README.md

 ### The code I found vs. the code I wrote.

 I wrote most of the code in this repo.
 I inherited a mess and turned it into something reproducible.
-Feel free to ask Andrew Smith why he's [plagiarizing](https://osf.io/8pgd7_v1).
-The arguments in Python, the script names etc.
+Feel free to ask Andrew Smith why he [removed me from the manuscript](https://osf.io/8pgd7_v1).
 <TABLE>
     <TR>
       <TD>